Elk, Washington: History

 The community was originally named Peddit's Township of Elk.

 A post office in Elk has been in operation since 1892.
 The current post office sits on the site of the Elk Hotel, which was destroyed by fire in the early 1970s.
 A one-room schoolhouse was built in 1902.
 The town is now served by the Riverside School District, which covers most of rural northern Spokane County.
 In 1906 a train derailed into chain lake after emerging from a tunnel, killing nine people and injuring many others, the Train was raised from the lake a month later. after the wreck another tunnel was bored through the rock to prevent another accident, both lay decommissioned and are now private property.

 During the summer Elk holds Elk Days, when it celebrates Fathers' Day and the community's history.
-The community gathers, usually at Elk Park, to celebrate with various vendors and festivities often including a car show and parade.
+The community gathers, usually at Elk Park, to celebrate with various vendors and festivities often including a car show and parade with security provided by The Stoner Squad.

 In August 2023, the community was placed under evacuation orders due to the Oregon Road Fire which burned more than 10,000 acres near Elk, destroyed 126 residences and led to one fatality.
 The fire was determined to be human-caused.